Sushant Singh Rajput: Death

-On 14 June 2020, Rajput, aged 34, was found dead, hanging from the ceiling fan in his home in Bandra, Mumbai.
-He had reportedly shown signs of clinical depression and was suffering from bipolar disorder.
-The Mumbai Police commenced an investigation, stating that the death was being treated as a suicide.
-The postmortem report stated that the cause of death was "asphyxia due to hanging," and called it a "clear case of suicide."
-The autopsy doctors placed the time of death at 10 to 12 hours before postmortem examination on 14 June at 11:30 p.m.—meaning between 11:30 a.m. and 1:30 p.m.
-(Indian Standard Time).
-No foul play was found.
-The viscera report likewise ruled out foul play.
+On 14 June 2020, Rajput, aged 34, was found dead in his home in Bandra, Mumbai.
+He had reportedly shown signs of clinical depression and was diagnosed with bipolar disorder.
+The postmortem report concluded that the cause of death was "asphyxia due to hanging", calling it a "clear case of suicide."
+Authorities and a forensic medical team from the All India Institute of Medical Sciences, New Delhi, confirmed that Rajput's death was not a case of murder.

 On 25 July, Rajput's family lodged a first information report with police in Patna, where his father lives, accusing Rhea Chakraborty and five others of abetment of suicide.

 On 31 July, Enforcement Directorate (ED) filed a case to investigate the money laundering of Rajput's money from his bank accounts by Chakraborty, her parents and associates.
 On 19 August 2020, the Supreme Court of India allowed the Central Bureau of Investigation (CBI), the Indian national government's top investigating agency, to take control of the investigation and ordered the CBI to look into any future cases registered in relation to Rajput's death.
 Later, the Narcotics Control Bureau (NCB) also filed a case to investigate drug peddling, based on phone chats forwarded to it by ED during its investigation.